STARInformatics/beacon-aggregator/README.md

 specification.
 A default file which you can copy then customize is provided in the home subdirectory.

-This default docker-compose.yml file expects that an evironment variable *NEO4J_AUTH* is set to the same Neo4j username/password credentials, that are set in the KBA server ogm.properties file.
+This default docker-compose.yml file expects that an environment variable *NEO4J_AUTH* is set to the same Neo4j username/password credentials, that are set in the KBA server ogm.properties file.
 Note: when running KBA as a system daemon, you should set this